 top of page

-As a recruiter with nearly two decades of experience, I’ve seen firsthand the misunderstandings professionals have about the process.
+As a recruiter with nearly two decades of experience, I’ve seen firsthand how professionals misunderstand the process.
 Some job seekers expect recruiters to be their personal job search agents.
-In contrast, others don’t realize how to effectively build relationships with the right recruiters before they need a new role
+In contrast, others don’t realize how to effectively build recruiter relationships with the right recruitment teams before they need a new role.

 Who Do Recruiters Work For?

-One of the biggest misconceptions job seekers have is that recruiters work for them.
-In reality, recruiters are hired by companies to find the right talent—not the other way around.
+One of job seekers' biggest misconceptions is that recruiters work for them.
+In reality, companies hire recruiters to find the right talent, not the other way around.

 That means their priority is filling roles for their client (the employer), not necessarily finding each job seeker their next role.
 However, when your skills align with a company’s needs, a recruiter can be your best advocate—opening doors, making introductions, and helping you navigate the hiring process.